 Archibald Skirving (1749-1819)

-The portrait is presented in an attractive gold frame with a pearl border and hanger, the reverse hinged and glazed to reveal plaited hair.
-Excellent condition.
+Gold frame with a pearl border, the reverse hinged and glazed to reveal plaited hair.

 The son of a Scottish tenant farmer, Archibald Skirving began his artistic career whilst also working as a clerk in the Edinburgh Customs Office.
 A decade later he made the brave move to London to become a full-time miniaturist though he only stayed two years.
 He subsequently spent time in Rome but in 1794 whilst sailing homeward he was taken prisoner by the French accused of espionage.
 Nine months in prison took a toll on his health especially on his eyesight though, upon his return to his native Scotland, he continued to paint portraits in pastel and oils.
 Not long before his death in 1819, the historian Thomas Carlyle described Skirving as “an altogether striking man … one of the cleanest old men I ever saw … nose hooked like an eagle’s bill, eyes still with something of the eagle’s flash in them … chin all betokening impetuosity, rapidity, delicacy and the stormy fire of genius not yet hidden under the ashes of old age.
 A face and figure never to be forgotten.”